nicholas-ko-zy/nicholas-ko-zy.github.io/drafts/mosh_django_tutorial.md

 """
 ```

-Following the instructions above, we add the follow lines into our project's `url.py` file.
+Following the instructions above, we add the following lines into our project's `url.py` file.

 ```python
 # storefront/urls.py